EYFS Statutory Framework

 At Westmorland Primary School we are committed to developing all children by giving MORE.
 Our curriculum is based around Memorable Learning, Oracy, Reading and Experiences.

 When planning, teachers are skilled at sequencing children’s learning using smaller steps.
-We are currently trialling the EYFS for 2021 with very small, SMART targets for all children to develop our recovery curriculum.
+We have created a bespoke curriculum 2021 with very small, SMART targets for all children to develop our recovery curriculum.

 Our topics and curriculum are built for our cohort of children.
 We have a deep understanding of ‘typical strengths and areas for development with past baseline assessments’ and are fully committed to meeting every child’s needs through a personalised package of provision.

 Children engage in a variety of activities, in a number to ways to ensure that they develop holistically and display the characteristics of learning:

 We know that our children enter EYFS with limited experiences due to living in high deprivation.
 Our aim for EYFS is to ensure children are enveloped in a language rich environment, where they can explore and play safely, given many opportunities to use different resources than they would at home and gain more experiences through visits/visitors to school.

 Our school environment is a safe, highly staffed area where children can express themselves, develop a culture of friendship and work collaboratively, independently and with members of staff.